Dperez19279/NetherChallenge/README.md

 * Magma cream dropped into cauldrons with water will consume level of water while cleaning the magma cream into a slime ball
 * Brewing Stands can also be crafted from blackstone
 * Splash potions will drop a piece of sand when the potion shatters
 * A replica of a bug from snapshot 15w31a.
-When a splash water bottle extinguishes fire, it temporarily sets a flowing water that can create cobblestone
+When a splash water bottle extinguishes fire, it temporarily sets a flowing water that can create cobblestone.
+It may sometimes not create the water if the splash water bottle barely hits the fire.
+Complex setups can allow the water to spread
 * The spawnpoint system as shown in steps 3-7 of "How to setup the challenge" and "Starting the challenge"

 ## Sidenotes